Human trafficking in Ivory Coast: Prosecution (2010)

-The Government of Côte d'Ivoire's legal statutes do not prohibit all forms of trafficking and there is no specific law punishing such offences.
+The government of Ivory Coast legal statutes do not prohibit all forms of trafficking, and there is no specific law punishing such offences.
 However, Penal Code Article 378 prohibits forced labour, prescribing a sufficiently stringent penalty of one to five years’ imprisonment and a fine of approximately $800 to $2,200.
-Penal Code Article 376 criminalizes entering into contracts that deny freedom to a third person, prescribing a sufficiently stringent punishment of five to 10 years’ imprisonment and a fine.
+Penal Code Article 376 criminalizes entering into contracts that deny freedom to a third person, prescribing a sufficiently stringent punishment of five to 10 years imprisonment and a fine.
 Penal Code Articles 335 to 337 prohibit recruiting or offering children for prostitution, prescribing penalties of one to ten years’ imprisonment and a fine; these penalties are sufficiently stringent, but not commensurate with penalties prescribed for other serious offences, such as rape.
 Ivorian law does not criminalize the trafficking of adults for commercial sexual exploitation.

 During the reporting period, the government convicted one trafficking offender.
-A Nigerian woman promised two girls from Nigeria a trip to the United States, but instead transported them to Côte d'Ivoire and forced them to engage in prostitution 2008 in Vavoua.
+A Nigerian woman promised two girls from Nigeria a trip to the United States, but instead transported them to Ivory Coast and forced them to engage in prostitution.
 In May 2009, a court in Daloa convicted and sentenced the trafficker to three years’ imprisonment and a $2,000 fine, and the Nigerian Embassy in Abidjan assisted the victims in returning home.
 The following child trafficking cases were also identified and investigated by law enforcement agencies during the reporting period.

-In February 2009, Nigerian traffickers promised jobs in Germany to four Nigerian girls ages 16 to 19, but transported them to Côte d'Ivoire and forced them into prostitution in Vaou; the traffickers evaded capture.
-In June 2009, police in Soubre intercepted 15 Burkinabe children who were being transported by bus to Côte d'Ivoire for the purpose of labour exploitation and returned them to their parents; the traffickers eluded capture.
+In February 2009, Nigerian traffickers promised jobs in Germany to four Nigerian girls ages 16 to 19, but transported them to Ivory Coast and forced them into prostitution in Vaou; the traffickers evaded capture.
+In June 2009, police in Soubre intercepted 15 Burkinabe children who were being transported by bus to Ivory Coast for the purpose of labour exploitation and returned them to their parents; the traffickers eluded capture.
 In September 2009, a female restaurant owner lured two girls, aged 13 and 17, to Odienne with a promise of jobs, but forced them into prostitution.
 Gendarmes arrested the restaurant owner, but later released her after she paid a fine of about $100 to the victims’ families.